 1.6.
 “Customer Data”

-shall mean a third party that distributes the Cato Solutions through Partners to the Customer
+means a third party that distributes the Cato Solutions through Partners to the Customer.

 1.8.
 “Force Majeure Event”

 means: (a) fire, flood, earthquake, elements of nature or act of God; (b) riot, civil disorder, rebellion or revolution; or (c) other matters outside of the reasonable control of Cato.

 means all hardware sockets delivered to Customer by Cato and/or its approved distributors or resellers pursuant to this MSA, if any.

 means any and all worldwide, whether registered or not (a) patents, patent applications and patent rights; (b) rights associated with works of authorship, including copyrights, copyrights applications, copyrights restrictions, mask work rights, mask work applications and mask work registrations; (c) rights relating to the protection of trade secrets and confidential information; (d) trademarks, trade names, service marks, logos, trade dress, goodwill and domains (“Trademarks“); (e) rights analogous to those set forth herein and any other proprietary rights relating to intangible property; and (f) divisions, continuations, renewals, reissues and extensions of the foregoing (as applicable) now existing or hereafter filed, issued, or acquired.